Cruise to Alaska with Sabine Lippert

 Sabine describes the class she will teach aboard the ship: “For a long time this idea was growing in my head and finally it came true!
 I wanted to find a system that allows you to create every possible and impossible geometric solid structures; a system based on simple structures that allows endless variations.
 In this three-day master class, we will start with simple structures.
 On day one we will build one component to learn the basic technique.
 On day 2 we will start making spheres consisting of two different components; and on day three, we will make a sphere consisting of three shapes.
 In addition, you will learn how to use these components in "normal" jewelry and learn ways in which to build "bricks" to create your own designs and spheres.

-These photographs are examples of some spheres and how they can be used in jewelry.”
+This photograph is an example of some spheres.
 Students need to be proficient in peyote and right-angle weave stitches (Sabine will not be teaching the stitches as part of the class).

 Sabine's Workshops in Anchorage . . .